Average-case Acceleration Through Spectral Density Estimation

 \section{Introduction}

-Existing analysis of optimization algorithms focuses on a worst-case analysis \cite{nemirovski1995information,nesterov2004introductory}.
-Given \emph{any} input from a function class, no matter how unlikely, this type of analysis provides a complexity bound.
-This can lead to misleading results where the worst-case running time is much worse than the observed running time in practice.
+The traditional analysis of optimization algorithms is a worst-case analysis \cite{nemirovski1995information,nesterov2004introductory}.
+This type of analysis provides a complexity bound for \emph{any} input from a function class, no matter how unlikely.
+However, hard-to-solve inputs might rarely occur in practice, in which case these complexity bounds might not be representative of the observed running time.

-Average-case analysis provides instead the \emph{expected} complexity of an algorithm over a class of problems, and is more representative of the typical behavior of the algorithm.
-Contrary to the more classical worst-case analysis, which only requires knowledge of the largest and smallest eigenvalue of the Hessian, the average-case analysis requires a more fine-grained knowledge of the spectrum.
-In particular, it requires knowledge of the probability density function of a random eigenvalue, also known as the \emph{expected spectral density}.
+Average-case analysis provides instead the \emph{expected} complexity of an algorithm over a class of problems, and is more representative of its typical behavior.
+While the average-case analysis is standard for analyzing sorting~\citep{knuth1997art} and cryptography~\citep{katz2014introduction} algorithms, little is known of the average-complexity of optimization algorithms.

-Not much attention has been given to the average-case analysis of optimization algorithms due to the dependency on the Hessian spectrum.
-However, a blessing of the high-dimensional regime is that the spectrum becomes surprisingly predictable.
-For random matrices, this has been well known since the seminal work of \citet{10.2307/1970079}, who used it to model nuclei of heavy atoms.
-Recent work has shown that the spectrum of large deep learning models is equally predictable and that it can be approximated using classical models from random matrix theory like the Marchenko-Pastur distribution \citep{sagun2017empirical, martin2018implicit}.
-As the parameters of this distribution can be estimated trough the empirical moments (which can be estimated from traces of powers of the Hessian) it opens the door to the development of new algorithms with better average-case convergence.
+Our \textbf{first contribution} (\S\ref{sec:methods}) is to develop an average-case analysis of optimization methods on quadratic objectives.
+A crucial difference with the worst-case analysis is that it depends on the expected spectrum of the Hessian, rather on just the extremal eigenvalues.

+While it is unfeasible to assume knowledge of the full spectrum, recent works have shown that the spectrum of large deep learning models is highly predictable and can be approximated using classical models from random matrix theory, such as the Marchenko-Pastur distribution~\citep{sagun2017empirical, martin2018implicit}.

-In this work we make the following {\bfseries main contributions}: \begin{enumerate}[leftmargin=*] \item We derive a framework to construct the {\bfseries average-case optimal} gradient-based method. \item We propose a family of {\bfseries practical algorithms} using different models of the expected spectral density: Marchenko-Pastur, uniform and exponential. \item Experiments showing the performance of this method on synthetic and real datasets.
-These show that the method is highly competitive with respect to traditional accelerated methods, and unlike the latter, does {\bfseries not require knowledge of the strong convexity} constant. \end{enumerate}
+A \textbf{second contribution} (\S\ref{sec:acceleration}) is to exploit this regularity to develop practical methods that are optimal under the average-case analysis.
+We consider different parametric models for the expected spectrum such as the Marchenko-Pastur, uniform, and exponential distributions, and derive for each model an average-case optimal algorithm.
+These are all momentum-like methods where the hyper-parameter of the distribution can be estimated without knowledge of the smallest eigenvalue.